 - Transitions: Customized transitions between clips can be created by altering properties like opacity or crop settings.

 - Text and Titles: Parameters like size, location, and even the text itself can change over time.

 - Speed Changes: Variable speed changes in a clip can be managed using keyframes.

 - Zoom and Pan: Creating a Ken Burns effect where the camera appears to zoom into or pan across a still image.

 As you might have noticed, keyframes are how most audio and video effects are built in DaVinci.
-Keyframes are a great concept to nail before you move into more advanced editing using Fusion effects.
+DaVinci Resolve offers excellent keyframe capabilities, and are a great fundamental concept to nail before you move into more advanced editing techniques.

 How to Add Keyframes in DaVinci Resolve

 The good news is that adding, removing, and modifying keyframes in DaVinci Resolve is super simple when using the user-friendly keyframe editor.
 Let's get into the specifics and walk through adding keyframes in DaVinci Resolve.

 - Import your video, audio, and image assets into DaVinci Resolve as normal and drag onto the timeline.

 - Once you're setup, navigate to the Edit page in DaVinci Resolve where we'll access the keyframe editor.